With hundreds of millions of active users in the US, Facebook continues to be an important platform to consider for your marketing.

 What are Lead Ads?
 Well, they’re a specific type of ad format on Facebook.
 Here are a couple of examples:

 These ads can appear throughout the Facebook ecosystem – including Instagram.
-Conveniently, for both user and advertiser, lead information is gathered directly on the platform.
+Conveniently, lead information is gathered directly on the platform for both users and advertisers.
 This leads to higher lead conversion rates and more overall new patient leads.

 While effectively managing a Lead Ads campaign by itself could drive decent ROI – we actually recommend taking your campaign a step further.
 Do this by having your Facebook leads flow into a HIPAA compliant CRM system.